tomay/ascii-sum/readme.md

 $ bash ascii-sum.sh
 ```

-The result will be called "out.tif"
+The result will be called "out.tif".
+For continuous species distribution models (produced by MaxEnt for example) this result can be considered an index of "habitat richness", with higher values representing a higher quantity of suitable habitat for the included set of species.
+For thresholded models, this script will produce a count of all species found in each location.